WWE News: Controversial Finish For The WWE ‘Royal Rumble’ Match In The Works?

 With Goldberg being the favorite from the fan’s perspective, and Undertaker being the slated favorite, WWE could put the co-winner idea out of their hat for the second time and how both win.

 Admittedly, it would be a very intriguing scenario to see The Undertaker and Goldberg as the last two members of the Royal Rumble looking at each face to face.
-This match has never occurred before, and has even been discussed as a dream match.
+This match has never occurred before and has even been discussed as a dream match.

 In 2013, in a way to promote WWE 2K14, WWE gave a poll that was viewed on Raw of which dream match they would want to see the most.